ooni/probe/docs/source/index.rst

 ooni-backend
 ------------

 This is the server side component of ooniprobe.
-It will store that data collected from ooniprobes and it will run a series of Test Helpers that assist `Traffic Manipulation Tests`_ in performing their measurements.
+It will store data collected from ooniprobes and it will run a series of Test Helpers that assist `Traffic Manipulation Tests`_ in performing their measurements.